mx2913/funkwhale/docs/administrator_documentation/manage_script/library.md

 ````

-- Prune artists with no associated tracks or albums.
+### Prune artists with no associated tracks or albums

 ````{tabbed} Debian